Vizzation/WA-Group-Contacts-Extractor/README.md

 6. Open a group chat from which you want to extract contacts.
 7. Click on the extension icon in the Chrome toolbar.
 8. Click "Extract Contacts" to download a CSV file containing the names and numbers of the group members.
+9. Open the 'whatsapp_contacts' file that you just saved.
+10. select the row 2
+11. Press 'Control+C'
+12. Navigate to any empty column and press and hold 'Alt' then press "H, V, T" in a sequence.
+13. Voila now you have useable contact numbers for lead generation.